Bluebell walk at Standen

 A moderate walk that takes in the whole Standen estate and wider countryside.
 This walk takes you through Rockinghill Wood where you can see the incredible displays of bluebells and spring flowers.

 Please note normal admission applies to enter the property and car park

 Dogs welcomed, but must be kept on leads when near livestock and along the drive from the car park.

 Standen car park, grid ref: TQ391356

-Walk up the hill from the car park and through the entrance gate.
-Turn right, at the Rockinghill Wood sign.
-Go through the gate into the field and continue straight ahead down the hill on a well-trodden path.
+Walk out of Standen through the entrance gate and turn right, at the Rockinghill Wood sign, approximately 15 yards from the gate.
+Go through the gate into the field and continue straight ahead down the hill, then left on a well trodden path.

 Jack and Tommy field

 Jack and Tommy field is an area of ancient meadow named after two horses that used to graze here.
 After a period of neglect it was almost covered in scrub.
 It was cleared by volunteers who started the restoration.
 Gradually many species of meadow flowers are returning and with them many butterfly and other insect species.